Climate of Melbourne: Summer

 Melbourne summers are notable for occasional days of extreme heat, which have increased in frequency since 2005.
 This occurs when the synoptic pattern is conducive to the transportation of very hot air from central Australia over to the south-east corner of the continent.
 The inland deserts of Australia are amongst the hottest areas on earth, particularly the inland parts of north-west Australia.

 Every summer, intense heat builds starting in the Pilbara district of Western Australia around October/November and spreading widely over the tropical and subtropical inland parts of the continent by January.
 In the summer months, the southern part of the continent straddles the westerly wind belt to the south and the subtropical high-pressure ridge to the north.
 The intense heat buildup occurs where high pressure is highly dominant in the upper levels of the atmosphere over the tropics and subtropics of Australia in summer allowing for a huge area of stable atmospheric conditions to predominate.

 On occasion, a strong cold front will develop in summer and bring the westerlies further north than their mean summer position.
 On these occasions, north-west winds will develop ahead of the cold front's passage and sometimes these can be very strong, even gale force.
 When this occurs the hot air from the inland is dragged right down over south-east Australia, occasionally even as far as southern Tasmania.

 As this air mass is carried entirely over the continental land mass it remains unmodified, i.e. it does not pick up additional moisture from a body of water and retains most if not all of its heat.
-On these occasions, the normally temperate parts of southern Victoria, including Melbourne, can experience the full fury of the desert climate albeit only briefly as the cold front responsible usually passes through relatively quickly afterwards allowing cool southerly winds from the southern ocean to replace the hot desert air.
+On these occasions, the normally temperate parts of southern Victoria, including Melbourne, can experience the full fury of the desert climate albeit only briefly as the cold front responsible usually passes through relatively quickly afterwards allowing cool south-westerly winds off the Southern Ocean to replace the hot desert air.
 The highest temperature recorded in Melbourne city was 46.4 C, on 7 February 2009.